 - The drive letter is just a mount point for users to access the drive.
 It could be "D", "F", "G", etc. which would not affect a lot.

 iBoysoft's diagnosis: Usually, your access to the hard drive is denied because of three reasons.
-One is that you did not take the ownership on your PC so Windows can’t recognize that the hard drive belongs to you.
-The second reason is that the permission and security sectors in the hard drive are damaged or corrupted, and your permission information can’t be read by Windows because of those bad sectors.
-And the last one is that your hard drive is being engrossed by some programs, so that your access to this drive is denied.
+One is that you did not take the ownership on your PC, and Windows can't recognize that the hard drive belongs to you.
+The second reason is that the permission and security sectors in the hard drive are damaged or corrupted, and your permission information can't be read by Windows because of those bad sectors.
+And the last one is that your hard drive is being hold by some programs, so that your access to this drive is denied.

 So, if you want to access your hard drive again, you can:

 1. Take the Ownership of the inaccessible hard drive on your PC

 Step 1: Right-click on the inaccessible external hard drive and choose Properties.